-Watch this page for the most up-to-date fire ban information for the city of Calgary.
-The Calgary Fire Department will post fire bans and fire advisories here when they are in effect.
+Watch this page for the most up-to-date fire ban information for Calgary.
+We will post fire bans and fire advisories here when they are in effect.

 To report a fire, move to a safe location and call 9-1-1.
 For non-emergency fire safety information, please call 311.